-Do you know someone that is about to graduate nursing school?
+Do you know someone who is about to graduate from nursing school?
 Or maybe you have a birthday coming up for your nurse friend?
 This list is about to make your gift-buying job easier than passing morning meds to a bunch of walkie-talkies with only oral meds.
 Holler!

 There are things on this list that nurses use and appreciate.
 As an experienced nurse myself, I’ve tried a lot of different things and spoken with many other nurses about products they use and love.
 They are all on this list!